matthewestes33/socialAPI/README.md

 Additional assistance:

-Thank you to my instructional staff and AskBCS Learning Assistants!
+Thank you to my instructional staff, Zubair Shaikh, and AskBCS Learning Assistants!

 ## Features